emrearmagan/MemojiView/README.md

 ##### CocoaPods

-You can use CocoaPods to install WidgetView by adding it to your Podfile:
+You can use CocoaPods to install MemojiView by adding it to your Podfile:

-    pod 'WidgetView'
+    pod 'MemojiView'

-##### Installing WidgetView manually
+##### Installing MemojiView manually
-1. Download WidgetView.zip from the last release and extract its content in your project's folder.
+1. Download MemojiView.zip from the last release and extract its content in your project's folder.
 2. From the Xcode project, choose Add Files to ... from the File menu and add the extracted files.

 ### Contribute